kadavilrahul/agno_chatbot/README.md

     source chatbot_venv/bin/activate
     ```

+2. Create a `faq.csv` file with the following format (tab-separated):

+    ```csv
+    question	answer
+    What is your return policy?
+Our return policy is 30 days.
+    What is your shipping policy?
+We ship within 2 business days.
+    ```

-2. Install the dependencies from requirements.txt:
+3. Install the dependencies from requirements.txt:

     ```bash
     pip install -r requirements.txt